emilnebb/Numerical_methods/README.md

 Source code from exercises in the subject Numerical methods.

-To run this code you need to install some matlab libraries.
+To run this code you need [Python](https://www.python.org/downloads/) and some additional libraries.
 Theese are the one I used:

 * Matpotlib
 * Numpy